hhhaj/CodeFlow/README.md

 In the Text Editor:

-- Click the ➕ button to add a new cell.
+- Click the ➕ button to add a new cell (not necessary).
 - Click the ▶️ button to run the current cell.
 - Click the ⏭️ button to run all cells after the current cell.